Online Solicitation of a Minor

 - The accused communicates with the minor to entice the child to meet with them or any other person for the purpose of engaging in sexual contact or sexual intercourse.
 Whether or not the encounter occurred is irrelevant.
 The law is concerned only with the meeting being set up.

-Note that under Texas Penal Code § 33.021, a minor is defined not only as a person under 17 years of age but also someone the accused believed was 17 years of age.
-This means that, even if the person the accused was communicating with was 18 years of age or older, if they thought that the individual was under that age, they can be charged with a crime.
+Note that under Texas Penal Code § 33.021, a minor is defined not only as a person under 17 years of age but also as someone the accused believed was 17 years of age.
+This means that, even if the person the accused was communicating with was 18 years of age or older if they thought that the individual was under that age, they can be charged with a crime.
 In some cases, law enforcement officials organize sting operations, where officers portray themselves as minors, to catch any person attempting to commit online solicitation of a minor.

 If you have been accused of having a sexually explicit conversation with a minor or trying to meet with them for sex, turn to Drehner Law for your defense.
 Our online solicitation of a minor attorney in Houston can provide the support and guidance you need throughout this difficult period.